U.S. expert panel backs COVID boosters for children 5 to 11 | Health

 An advisory panel to the U.S. Centers for Disease Control and Prevention (CDC) on Thursday voted to recommend COVID-19 vaccine booster shots for children ages 5 to 11, at least five months after completing their primary vaccination course.
 The advisers considered data from the CDC that showed protection from the initial two shots starts to wane over time, and that boosters in older age groups improved efficacy against severe COVID and hospitalizations.

 The Food and Drug Administration authorized booster doses of the Pfizer/BioNTech vaccine for the age group on Tuesday as COVID cases are on the rise again in the United States.
-CDC Director Rochelle Walensky still needs to sign off on the committee's recommendation, but signaled at the meeting that she was likely to back the additional shots.
+CDC Director Rochelle Walensky said in a statement that she "endorsed" the vote by the Advisory Committee on Immunization Practices "to expand eligibility for COVID-19 vaccine booster doses.
+Children 5 through 11 should receive a booster dose at least 5 months after their primary series."

-"We know immunity wanes over time, and we need to do all we can now to protect those most vulnerable," Walensky said.
-"It's important for us to anticipate where this pandemic is moving and deploy the tools we have where they will have the greatest impact."
+"With over 18 million doses administered in this age group, we know that these vaccines are safe, and we must continue to increase the number of children who are protected," Walensky added.
 The U.S. government has been pushing for eligible Americans to get boosted, but fewer than half of those who are fully vaccinated have rolled up their sleeves for an additional shot.

 Just over 29% of U.S. children ages 5-11 are considered fully vaccinated with two doses of the Pfizer/BioNTech shot.
 The vaccine is not yet authorized for children younger than 5.
 The vaccine committee voted 11 to 1 to recommend the additional shots, with one doctor abstaining.